 Ranked Among the Best Online Nursing Programs

-CTU’s online Master of Science in Nursing degree programs are ranked among the Best Online Graduate Nursing Programs by U.S. News and World Report for the second consecutive year.*
+CTU’s online Master of Science in Nursing degree programs are ranked among the Best Online Master's in Nursing Programs by U.S. News & World Report for the fifth consecutive year.*

 * CTU programs are ranked among U.S. News & World Report’s 2023 Best Online Programs.